Minister: Leah LaPlante

 Kivahiktuq Agreement

-This fiscal year, the MMF held a community meeting specific to the Kivahiktuq Agreement in Thompson and Churchill to consult with Red River Métis Citizens.
-Following the meetings, the MMF summarized what we heard in a Feedback Report that will be utilized in future discussions with CIRNAC.
+In February of 2022, the MMF held a community meeting specific to the Kivahiktuq Agreement in Thompson and Churchill to consult with Red River Métis Citizens.
+Following the meeting, the MMF summarized what we heard in a Feedback Report that has been utilized in ongoing discussions with CIRNAC.